 Permits fourth-year Honours students to pursue their interests in a selected area of linguistics.
-Prerequisite(s): permission of the instructor.

-LING 4910 [1.0 credit] Honours Thesis in Linguistics
+Honours Thesis in Linguistics

 Open to all candidates for the B.A.
 (Honours) in Linguistics.
 A thesis project selected in consultation with the School and carried out under the direction of a faculty supervisor.